Monday, March 25, 2024

 No photography is allowed in the hall as the statues are considered sacred, but I've reproduced a stock image from the Internet.
 I also visited the Kyoto National Museum, which had a small but interesting exhibit of Heian Period Buddhist sculptures and painting, but the ceramics and textiles sections of the museum that I would liked to have seen were both closed.

 I walked through a market similar to the one I visited in Kanazawa.
 Among the many things on offer this time were skewers of sparrows.
 Many of my friends reading this will know that the 'tori' [bird] in 'yakitori' traditionally was a small songbird, usually some kind of sparrow, but it's rare these days to see actual sparrows on a stick.
-It was funny to me that the photo used is a photo of a White-throated Sparrow, a bird native to North America.
+It was funny to me that the photo used was a photo of a White-throated Sparrow, a bird native to North America.
 I hope they aren't importing North American sparrows to skewer.

 Before leaving I also walked around the grounds of Miidera, a temple near the house of the friend I was visiting.
 The temple was pretty in the rain and there were some birds present.
 I saw a Japanese Pygmy Woodpecker and Oriental Greenfinches, both new to my life list.
 I heard the distinctive song of the Uguisu (Japanese Bush Warbler) and saw the Brown-eared Bulbuls that seem to be everywhere.
 I also got.a good look at a Daurian Redstart, one of the birds I saw fleetingly in Tokyo near the Imperial Palace moat.
-As I was leaving, the temple's mascot (in the form of a bronze bell came walking through the main gate and posed for a picture.
+As I was leaving, the temple's mascot (in the form of a anthropomorphized bronze bell came walking through the main gate and posed for a picture.
 The ancient temple gate and the stylized bell figure made of styrofoam created an odd contrast.

 On the first day in Kyoto, my son and I had lunch with the college friend we were visiting, dining in a striking building along the Kamo River built in 1926 designed by the American architect William Merrell Vories.
-According to the Internet, it opened as the Chinese restaurant Toka Saikan in 1945.
+According to the Internet, it opened as the Chinese restaurant Toka Saikan (where we ate) in 1945.
 The building has a richly decorated facade, the oldest continuously operating elevator in Japan, and numerous interior details to look at while enjoying the food.
 It rained most of the day and it's supposed to rain all day tomorrow again.
 I'm now in Tottori, hoping to visit the famous Tottori sand dunes tomorrow, but I'm not hopeful they will look like much in the rain.
 We'll see...

 No comments: